marcw/libpoller/README.md

 - `LIBRATO_TOKEN` (required): API token of your librato account
 - `LIBRATO_SOURCE` (optional): Source name for your metrics.
 Defaults to `poller`

+Given your check's key is `foobar`:
+On success:
+  - `1` will be sent to metrics `foobar.up`
+  - The duration in milliseconds will be sent to `foobar.duration` On error:
+  - `0` will be sent to metrics `foobar.up`
+  - The duration in milliseconds will be sent to `foobar.duration` On timeout:
+  - `0` will be sent to metrics `foobar.up`

 #### Stdout

 - No configuration is necessary.